 - Address (if known);

 - What is their relationship to the adult?

 - Are they a member of staff, paid carer or volunteer?

 - What is their role?

 - Are they employed through a personal budget?

 - Are there other people who may be at risk from the person causing the harm?

 The receiving lead agency will decide if the criteria for safeguarding have been met.

 An alert to the relevant lead agency referral point will be taken from anyone who has a concern that an adult is at risk.
 When the concern meets the safeguarding adult’s threshold will trigger a referral into safeguarding adults procedures.

-A strategy discussion / meeting must take place within 24 hours of the decision that the alert meets the thresholds to proceed to a referral for a safeguarding enquiry.
+A strategy discussion co-ordinated by the lead agency to consider immediate risk must take place within 24 hours of the decision that the alert meets the thresholds to proceed to a referral for a safeguarding enquiry.
+If a multi-agency strategy meeting is required this should take place within five working days of a decision to proceed for a safeguarding enquiry.